Lemon Vinaigrette Recipe

 - It can be used to dress Shaved Asparagus Salad or for Massaged Kale Salad.

-- Simply toss it with some earthy baby spinach and cherry tomatoes.
+- Skip the store-bought dressing and simply toss it with some earthy baby spinach and cherry tomatoes.

 - I have also poured it over chilled blanched asparagus, like in this recipe for asparagus with tarragon vinaigrette.

 - This is great with Greek Cucumber Salad and this Spring Salad with Snap Peas, Feta and Mint.

 More Salad Dressing Recipes: